 True Caliber: Targeting the Real Issues of Gun Violence

-Gun violence is one the longest hot button issues with little to no resolution.
+Gun violence is one of the longest hot-button issues with little to no resolution.
 In fact, the other issues garnering more traction in that respect are racial or income inequality.
 Sadly, both seem to be contributing factors to why this buzz word is tossed around like a hot potato.
-Whether it is the victims of the Parkland shooting, or Black Lives Matter protesting more black lives lost, it seems that the issue is not going to end any time soon without real results and real moves to change them.
+Whether it is the victims of the Parkland shooting, or Black Lives Matter protesting more black lives lost, it seems that the issue is not going to end any time soon, without real results and real moves to change them.

 Where we are

 When I found out about Parkland, I was pissed.
 ANOTHER mass shooting?!
 But, as quickly as the anger and sadness came to my mind, it was batted away by a sudden wave of jaded frustration.
 The same cycle of anger, determination, and apathy came over me when I found out about Stephon Clark, a black man killed outside of his home.
 Even the body cam and heat sensor footage of them gunning him down didn't shake me.